 ASNC is pleased to announce the launch of a new opportunity for early-career members.
-The Pfizer Young Investigator in Cardiac Amyloidosis Research Award will provide support to eligible investigators for a mentored research project exploring the role of nuclear cardiology in the early detection of TTR cardiac amyloidosis.
+The Pfizer Young Investigator in Cardiac Amyloidosis Research Award will provide $50,000 of support to eligible investigators for a mentored research project exploring the role of nuclear cardiology in the early detection of TTR cardiac amyloidosis.

 - Increase opportunities for clinical research focused on cardiac amyloidosis and to improve early diagnosis, timely referral to amyloid experts, and knowledge of emerging treatment options.

 - Encourage and support careers in nuclear cardiology research while growing the science of cardiac imaging and advancing the specialty.

 - Promote research in nuclear cardiology among young investigators.

 - Create platform for research projects in the area of advancing early detection of TTR cardiac amyloidosis utilizing nuclear cardiology.

 - Provide an "initial" grant for young investigators that will serve as a stepping stone to larger awards.

 - Promote the field of nuclear cardiology by supporting new and innovative research.

 Number of Awards